swag-lang/swag/docs/gettting_started.md

 It's a good starting point to familiarize yourself with the language.

-And as this is a normal Swag workspace, you can also build it with `swag test -w:swag/reference`.
+And as this is a normal Swag workspace, you could also build it with `swag test -w:swag/reference`.